tomazos/cpp-proposals/enumerator-traits.md

     };

     template<typename E, std::size_t I>
-    struct enumerator_identifier {
+    struct enumerator_identifier
+    {
         static_assert(std::is_enum<E>::value, "E not enum type");
 		static_assert(0 <= I && I < std::enumerator_count<E>::value, "I out-of-bounds");

         static constexpr char value[] = __enumerator_identifier(E, I);
     };

-As can be seen it is a thin wrapper for three compiler intrinsics that inspect the annotated AST of the enum specifier.
+As can be seen it is a thin wrapper for three compiler intrinsics that inspect the annotated AST of the _enumerator-list_.
 These are called during translation when the templates are instantiated.

 ## Acknowledgements